 - Adhere to robots.txt and ToS

-- Steer clear of scraping personally identifiable information (PII)
+- Steer clear of scraping personal identifiable information (PII)

 7. Handling Large-Scale Data Scraping

-As businesses increasingly depend on big data, efficiently scraping thousands or even millions of pages presents a significant challenge.
+Businesses rely more on big data.
+Scraping thousands or millions of pages becomes a big challenge.
 Large-scale scraping necessitates:

 - Rapid data extraction while avoiding rate limits.